GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/getstarted/index.md

 ## Add instruction {: #background }

 Although the extension has been installed, it has no instruction.
-Introduce a [background script][9] by creating a file titled `background.js`, or downloading it [here][10], and placing it inside the extension directory.
+Introduce a [background script][1] by creating a file named `background.js` inside the extension's directory.

 Background scripts, and many other important components, must be registered in the manifest.
 Registering a background script in the manifest tells the extension which file to reference, and how